sulli365/crypto_crawling/README.md

 ### Adding New APIs

-1. Add the API to `crypto-apis.md` following the existing format
+1. Add the API to `docs/crypto-apis.md` following the existing format
-2. Run `python generate_api_configs.py --analyze` to update configurations
+2. Run `python main.py generate-configs` to update configurations

 ## Troubleshooting